LightningWB/the-travelers-plus/docs/api.md

 Fired when a player is supposed to get transferred into an event.
 Will generate a new event if type is provided.

+## onPlayerStep
+* player
+* out `out<boolean>`
+Emitted when a player steps.
+Can cancel any further movement.

+## placeStructure
+* data `object`
+* player

+Places a structure given the player's currently placing data.

+## playerJoinInteraction
+* player
+Moves a player steps joins an interaction.

 ## removeItem
 * id `string`